moorepants/eme185/content/pages/presentations.rst

 Critical Design Review
 ======================

+Critical Design Reviews will be held on Thursday and Friday February 25th and 26th, 2016.

 Your team will be scheduled for a 30 minute critical design review during the eighth week of the winter quarter.
 The first 15 minutes will be for your presentation.
 This will be followed by 10 minutes for the review questions and